-- Textbook: Elyan Martin Gay, Introductory Algebra (6th edition) - Three-ring binder with dividers, writing paper, graph paper, ruler, pencils, scientific calculator.
+- Textbook: Elyan Martin Gay, Introductory Algebra (6th edition) - o Available to borrow without cost from Reserves Desk at YukonU Library. - Three-ring binder with dividers, writing paper, graph paper, ruler, pencils, scientific calculator.

 Supplementary Materials

 - Students Solution Manual for Introductory Algebra 6th edition (posted on Moodle Page) - MyMathLab with EText for Introductory Algebra, 6th Ed.
 MyMathLab is an online system students can use to work through unlimited tutorial exercises correlated to the exercises in their textbook.
 The system also contains multimedia tutorials. - Interactive DVD Lecture Series for Introductory Algebra, 6th edition.
 A complete lecture for each section of the text highlights key examples and exercises.
 Shorter, objective-level video clips are also available for student ease of use "Pop-ups" reinforce key terms, definitions, and concepts while Martin-Gay presents the material. - Video Organizer for Introductory Algebra, 6th edition.
 The Video Organizer encourages students to take notes and work practice exercises while watching Elayn Martin-Gay's lecture series (available in MyMathLab® and on DVD).
 All content in the Video Organizer is presented in the same order as it is presented in the videos.
 Students follow along with Elayn for some exercises while they try others on their own. - Khan Academy